matthewborlongan/build-bicycle/README.md

 ## Running the Program
 To run this program, enter the project root directory and run "php bin/console app:build-bike"

 Then simply follow the prompts.
-If the code is having issue, you may need to run composer install.
+If the code is having issue, you may need to run "composer install" or run "symfony check:requirements" for any missing dependencies.